canonical/microceph/README.md

 ## License and copyright

-MicroCeph is a free and open source software distributed under the [AGPLv3.0 license][lisense-microceph].
+MicroCeph is a free and open source software distributed under the [AGPLv3.0 license][license-microceph].

 © 2025 Canonical Ltd.